Biography — George Bird (1795–1855)

 IV.
 Baptism and Early Service (1815)

-This baptism confirms his 1795 birth year and shows that he spent part of his youth in England, a common practice for sons of senior HBC officers.
+George was baptized in Mitcham, Surrey, in 1815, recorded as 20 years old⁶.
+This baptism confirms his 1795 birth year and shows that he spent part of his youth in England, a common practice for sons of senior HBC officers⁷.

 V. Marriage to Ann (Nancy) Thomas — A Major Kinship Alliance